 Instructions: If you don't have an account for Kaggle, you will need to signup.
 Go to http://inclass.kaggle.com and use your BU email.
-After that, search for BU CS 565 : Project 1 and you will find 2 active competitions.
+After that, search for BU CS 565 2014 and you will find 2 active competitions.
 Take part and submit solutions for both of these competitions.
 You may upload your predicted solution as a .csv file at "Make a submission".
 We suggest that you don't just upload your final solution, but instead submit all your intermediate ones so that you can check your standing.
 You can see how well your solution is ranking if you go to the "Leaderboard".
 Notice that the deadline on the competition page may not be accurate.

-If you encounter any problems, send an email at cmav@bu.edu
+If you encounter any problems, send an email at natalir@bu.edu

-Privacy and confidentiality: Please write the usernames you used to sign up with on your project report.
+Privacy and confidentiality: Important: Please write the usernames you used to sign up with on your project report and send them to Natali natalir@bu.edu